mcfanda/mqtt_monitor/README.md

 Obviously, one can use this module as a shell actuator of MQTT protocol.
-Imagine you want to erase a directory on your server whenever the alarm goes off, that is the sensors turn on, you can sent a rule like this (silly example, I know):
+Imagine you want to erase a directory on your server whenever the alarm goes off, that is the sensors turn on, you can set a rule like this (silly example, I know):

 ```yaml